-Pursuant to European directives, grid operators in Belgium are ownership-unbundled, meaning that they may not have any direct or indirect participation in or control over any supplier or producer, or vice versa.
+Following implementation of European directives, grid operators in Belgium are ownership-unbundled, meaning that they may not have any direct or indirect participation in or control over any supplier or producer, or vice versa.
 This model has been implemented gradually since the 1990s, with full ownership occurring since the beginning of the millennium.
-The structure of the industry has therefore not changed significantly in the past few years (except for some mergers and new players on the supplier and producer sides – see below).
+The structure of the industry has therefore not changed significantly over the past few years (except for some mergers and new players on the supplier and producer sides – see below).

 ii Access to transmission, transportation and distribution

-Grid tariffs must be approved by the relevant regulator: transmission grid tariffs are approved by the CREG, and distribution grid tariffs are approved by the regional energy regulators VREG, BRUGEL and CWaPE.
-Grid operators have to submit a tariff proposal, calculating the expected costs and revenue for the coming years.
+Grid tariffs must be approved by the regulator.
+The transmission grid tariffs are approved by the CREG, while the distribution grid tariffs are approved by the regional energy regulators VREG, BRUGEL and CWaPE.
+The grid operators have to submit a tariff proposal, calculating their expected costs and revenue for the coming years.
 This proposal has to take into account the general tariff guidelines and principles, as set out in tariff methodology (general framework), which is developed by the energy regulator.
 The grid tariffs are principally fixed for four to five years (the regulatory period).
-The tariffs of the transmission system operator are based on a cost-plus model, while the distribution grid tariffs are more incentive-based; for example, in Flanders, there is a specific stimulus to preserve the quality of services by the distribution system operators.
+The tariffs of the transmission system operator are based on a cost-plus model, while the distribution grid tariffs are more incentive-based; for example, in Flanders there is a specific stimulant to preserve the quality of the services by the distribution system operators.
 Costs that stem from a legal obligation (such as public service obligations) or costs that the grid operator merely passes on, may always be fully integrated into the grid tariffs.

 iv Security and technology restrictions

 There used to be no specific regulation concerning the protection of critical energy infrastructure.
-However, Flanders introduced in 2019 a decree granting the Flemish government the power to annul any legal act (so not only share deals, but also contracts) from Flemish public bodies (including distribution system operators (DSOs)) that would lead to foreign persons or companies gaining control or decision-making power in those bodies, and where there is a risk that (1) the strategic interests of the Flemish government are threatened, (2) certain strategic or sensitive knowledge is likely to fall into foreign hands, or (3) the strategic independence of the Flemish government, including the functioning of the democratic legal order, is compromised.
+However, Flanders introduced in 2019 a decree granting the Flemish government the power to annul any legal act (so not only share deals, but also contracts) from Flemish public bodies (including Flemish DSOs) that would lead to foreign persons or companies getting control or decision-making power in such bodies, and where there is a risk that (1) the strategic interests of the Flemish government are threatened; (2) certain strategic or sensitive knowledge is likely to fall into foreign hands; or (3) the strategic independence of the Flemish government, including the functioning of the democratic legal order, is compromised.
 Before annulling a legal act, the Flemish government must first try to reach an amicable settlement with the foreign person or company.
 Other regions and the Belgian federal level do not yet have similar legislation, but are considering introducing it.

 With regard to cybersecurity, it is up to each player to implement adequate software and hardware systems.
 This is monitored by the energy regulators.
 Data exchanges between grid operators, suppliers and BRPs happen by means of the data management system MIG.

-Access to and imports of goods into the nuclear power plants is monitored by the Nuclear Safety Agency and the Belgian State Security Service.
+Access to and import of goods into the nuclear power plants is monitored by the Nuclear Safety Agency and the Belgian State Security Service.

 i Development of energy markets

-The opening up of EU electricity markets has led to the introduction of a power stock exchange in Belgium: EPEX Spot Belgium, in short, is the physical power exchange for electricity supply and offtake on the Belgian hub and was established in Brussels in 2006.
-It facilitates anonymous, cleared trading in two market segments, namely a day-ahead market segment (DAM) and a continuous intraday market segment (CIM).
+The opening up of EU electricity markets has led to the introduction of a power stock exchange in Belgium: EPEX Spot Belgium, in short, is the physical power exchange for electricity supply and off-take on the Belgian hub and was established in Brussels in 2006.
+EPEX Spot Belgium facilitates anonymous, cleared trading in two different market segments, namely a day-ahead market segment (DAM) and a continuous intraday market segment (CIM).
 EPEX Spot Belgium's day-ahead market segment is coupled with the APX in the Netherlands and the United Kingdom, the EPEX Spot in France and Germany, and the Nord Pool Spot in the Nordic region.
-The CIM segment is coupled with the APX in the Netherlands and the Nord Pool Spot in the Nordic region.
+The intraday market segment is coupled with the APX in the Netherlands and the Nord Pool Spot in the Nordic region.

 On the power market, the BRP is responsible for maintaining a quarter-hourly balance between total injections and total withdrawals of the grid users in its portfolio.
 The BRP can be a producer, a major customer, an energy supplier or a trader.
 Each BRP can exchange energy with a view to maintaining a balanced portfolio.
 Annual, monthly, daily and intraday capacities are allocated by means of different allocation mechanisms.
 The annual and monthly capacities are allocated by means of explicit auctions.
-At these auctions, the BRP can acquire the right to import or export a certain volume (in MW) of power for each hour of the year, month or day in question.
-The transmission system operators (TSOs) in 17 EU Member States have created shared rules governing these explicit auctions.
-The auctions are organised through a jointly created entity called the Joint Allocation Office.
+At such auctions, the BRP can acquire the right to import or export a certain volume (in MW) of power for each hour of the year, month or day in question.
+The transmission system operators (TSOs) in 22 countries of the European Union have created shared rules governing these explicit auctions.
+The auctions are organised through a jointly created entity called Joint Allocation Office.

 ii Energy market rules and regulation

 Energy market rules are set out in the respective regulation.
 Market monitoring is done by the regulator.
-To have access to trading activities, traders must enter into some kind of participation agreement with the hub operator and usually also provide some kind of financial guarantee.
-Gas traders must also enter into a standard transport contract with Fluxys Belgium.
+To have access to trading activities, traders must enter into a participation agreement with the hub operator and usually also provide some kind of financial guarantee.
+Gas traders must also enter into the standard transport contract with Fluxys.
 Depending on the nature of their activities, electricity traders might have to conclude a BRP agreement with Elia.

 iii Contracts for sale of energy